-The pandemic has changed the dynamic of the holidays and holiday traditions this year.
+The pandemic has changed the dynamic of the holidays and holiday traditions for families this year.
 There are many who are struggling financially and cannot afford gifts.
 There are those who are grieving over the loss of loved ones.
 Many are saddened by the lack of being around family and friends who are usually with them to celebrate.
 Whatever your set of circumstances, I want to share some traditions that I have incorporated during the last few years.

-the power of giving and receiving
+the power of giving and receiving as a holiday tradition for families

 I remember the first time Brielle was old enough to appreciate presents.
 We celebrate Chanukah, which means 8 days and nights of celebrating.
 In our case, we gave gifts to Brielle for each of those nights.
 The first few nights Brielle was visibly grateful for her new gifts.
 By the last few nights, she basically had her hand out expecting to receive something.
 After the holiday ended, Brielle continued to ask for gifts.
 She thought the new holiday tradition was getting nightly presents.
 My husband and I were saddened that what she had taken away from the holiday was expecting gifts instead of appreciating the ones she was fortunate enough to get.